Come visit us

 For more information, click on “Contact Us”.

-To learn more about the tragedy of the Empress of Ireland and to read stories shared by descendants of passengers and crew members, go to our History section.
+You want to learn more about the tragedy of the Empress of Ireland and read the testimonies of the descendants?

 THE LAST JOURNEY